 These structured methodologies are designed to reduce guesswork and minimize risk.
 By focusing on user needs and market opportunities from the very beginning, you ensure your team's effort is spent on building products that will truly resonate with your audience.
 This initial investment in understanding the "why" behind a product is what separates successful tech companies from the ones that launch to crickets.
 It’s the foundation for a strong go-to-market strategy and sustainable revenue growth.

-The Core Parts of a Discovery Framework
+What Are the Core Parts of a Discovery Framework?

 While different frameworks have their own unique steps, they all share a few core components.
 First is a deep focus on your users.
 This means getting out of the office and talking to them to understand their pain points and goals.
 Next is identifying and framing the problem clearly before you even think about solutions.
 A good framework also includes a process for ideation, where your team can brainstorm potential solutions, and a method for prototyping and testing those ideas with real users to gather feedback quickly.
 Finally, it provides a way to prioritize which validated ideas will deliver the most value to both the customer and the business.